Lmateosl/phrasesGenerator/README.md

  ## Instrucctios:
  1. Clone the repository.
- 2. Check if you have node installed
+ 2. Check if you have node installed:

         node --version